Garrett P.I.: Rose Tate

 Rose Tate, daughter of Willard Tate and cousin to Tinnie Tate, is a black-haired beauty, short but well-built.
 She is also cruel and self-serving, with a shrewish temperament.
 Garrett and Rose do not particularly get along, but Morley and Rose appear to have a tryst in Sweet Silver Blues.

 Rose Tate first appears in Sweet Silver Blues.

 Willard Tate

-Willard Tate is the patriarch of the Tate Shoe Company and a cobbler at the very peak of his trade.
-He is old and bent with the weight of years, but he has a powerful will and a shrewd business sense.
-The Tates, who tend to be short and claim a hint of elvish in their blood, are master craftsmen who have worked hard to become one of the wealthier families in TunFaire.
-The Tates, a very large, extended family, live in an enormous compound that is part home, part factory.
+Willard Tate is the patriarch of the Tate Shoe Company, and an experienced cobbler in his own right.
+Despite his advanced age, he possesses a strong business acumen.
+The Tates are short in stature and claim partial elven ancestry.
+Known for their craftsmanship, they have built one of the wealthier families in TunFaire.
+Their large, extended family resides in a joint residential and manufacturing compound.

 In Angry Lead Skies, Willard Tate helps fund a manufacturing project spearheaded by Garrett.

 Willard Tate first appears in Sweet Silver Blues.